mattparksjr/DesktopSwitcher/README.md

 # DesktopSwitcher
-A little project to automatically chaneg your desktp background!
+A little project to automatically change your desktop background!